redKath/levelground/README.md

 # Level Ground Mixed Martial Arts Landing Page

-This is a website for a Level Ground Martial Arts.
+This is a website for Level Ground Mixed Martial Arts.
 I built this to practice my HTML and CSS skills after completing a few classes in [#100Devs](https://leonnoel.com/100devs/).

 ## Table of contents